The University of Bern is international to its very core.

 They are funded in equal parts by the Vice-Rectorate Development and the supervising department.

-To help raise the University's global visibility, a project in international communications is well underway to better showcase the University targeted at specific global audiences, using English as a lingua franca.
+To help raise the University's global visibility, a project in external relations, focusing on international communications and marketing, is well underway to better showcase the University's strengths.
+This is targeted at specific global audiences, using English as a lingua franca.

-This content hub, www.unibe.ch/international, is one of a number of measures under this multichannel communications strategy, which is focused on internationalization.
+This content hub, www.international.unibe.ch, is one of a number of measures under this strategy, which is focused on internationalization.